Learn about Surrey's free smoke alarm installation and HomeSafe Inspection programs.

 This information relates only to false fire alarms.
 All other false alarm-related fees, such as security alarms, are separately administrated through Property and Payment Services.

-We invoice for false alarms to
+We invoice for false fire alarms to:

-- motivate owners to ensure their fire alarm systems are serviced, maintained, and in proper working order
+- motivate owners to ensure their fire alarm systems are serviced, maintained, and in proper working order,

 - Online: my.surrey.ca/invoices